Frequently Asked Questions

 - How do I find out who contributed to a particular candidate?

-- How do I start a citizen petition?
+- How do I start an initiative petition?

 You can register to vote if you can answer yes to the following questions: